-Last month, we discussed the pros and cons of cloud vs in house servers to help you determine the best setup for managing your critical network resources.
-This month, we take a closer look at some other important devices and services that facilitate the optimal use of your computer network.
+Recently, we discussed the pros and cons of cloud vs in house servers to help you determine the best setup for managing your critical network resources.
+Now, let’s take a closer look at some other important devices and services that facilitate the optimal use of your computer network.
 Specifically, we’ll address three current trends in network devices and services.

-2).
-Wi-Fi – Wi-Fi is the ISO (International Organization for Standardization) name for wireless technology that allows an electronic device to exchange data or connect to the Internet using radio waves.
-The actual technical name of Wi-Fi is 802.11.
-Currently, most people use 802.11N (wireless N), which uses the frequency bands 2.4 GHz and 5 GHz.
-An emerging trend is the use of 802.11AC (wireless AC), which uses the 5 GHz band only.
-Therefore, you should ensure your computer hardware is compatible with both the current and emerging wireless frequencies.
-For example, if you buy a new laptop today, make sure it supports both 802.11N and 802.11AC.
-It’s best to check with your IT provider before purchasing, and he or she can also perform a site assessment of your business location to determine the best wireless setup and the hardware to complement it.
+Wi-Fi is the ISO (International Organization for Standardization) name for wireless technology that allows an electronic device to exchange data or connect to the Internet using radio waves.
+You should ensure your computer hardware is compatible with both the current and emerging wireless frequencies.
+It’s best to check with your IT provider before purchasing, and they can also perform a site assessment of your business location to determine the best wireless setup and the hardware to complement it.

 Your unique business and day-to-day operations will determine the right network services and devices for you.
 SysGen can help keep you informed of the latest trends, and recommend the best solutions to meet your needs.